frankfont/happy-themes-vscode/README.md

 ## How to Use

-1. Install Happy Themes from the VSCODE Marketplace.
+1. Install Happy Themes from the VSCODE Extensions Marketplace.
 It is a free VSCODE extension.

 2. Open the Command Palette
     - MacOS: `Cmd+Shift+P`